 - Female Genital Mutilation; Recognising and Preventing FGM

 - Hidden Harm – The Effect of Parental Drug and Alcohol Misuse on Children

 - Safe Sleeping for Babies - Reducing the Risk of SIDS

 - Safer Recruitment

-The following e-learning courses are provided by external organisations free of charge and can be accessed direct by clicking the link below (please note you will be required to register with these providers):
+The following e-learning courses are provided by external organisations.
+All are free of charge and can be accessed direct by clicking the links below (please note your SSCB e-learning account password will not provide access to these programmes, you will be required to register separately with each provider).

 - Child Victims of Trafficking - ECPAT UK